Reciprocal Determinism

 Reciprocal Determinism is an essential part of Albert Bandura’s social learning theory.
-Reciprocal determinism describes the dynamic interlocking interaction between behavior, environments, and personal factors.
-Bandura opposed current “unidirectional causal models emphasizing either environmental or internal determinants of behavior” (1978).
+Basically, reciprocal determinism describes the dynamic interlocking interaction between behavior, environments, and personal factors.
+Bandura opposed current “unidirectional causal models emphasizing either environmental or internal determinants of behavior” (Bandura, 1978).

 “Bandura’s theory represented an important shift from the behavioral perspective to a more social-cognitive approach to understanding behavior.”